 This gallery shows the site preparation during the Spring & Summer of 2013.

 Like all of our buildings, the abbot’s kuti was built by a dedicated team of monks and lay volunteers.
 Our crew began construction in the snow and sub-freezing temperatures of February 2013, and continued undaunted through subsequent weeks of sleet and rain.
-Now complete, it serves as the abbot’s residence, as well as being a temporary gathering place for the community's evening chanting and meditation until the sala is complete.
+Once completed, it served as the abbot’s residence, as well as the temporary gathering place for the community's evening chanting and meditation sessions until the Sala construction was completed.

 This kuti was the first permanent monk’s residence that we built.
 Construction began in the Summer of 2012, simultaneous with the kitchen building, and was completed by our hardy lay volunteers over the winter.
 With its own bathroom & utilities, it is intended to accommodate a monk who is senior, either in age or in rains.
 A small wood stove provides ample heating in the winter.
 Like all of our buildings, it was constructed using local timber as much as possible.